-&lt;sup>1 Blanket Order 94-501, available on the website of the securities regulatory authority in the local jurisdiction.
+1 Blanket Order 94-501, available on the website of the securities regulatory authority in each local jurisdiction.

-&lt;sup>2 See, in Ontario, Amendment to National Instrument 94-101 Mandatory Central Counterparty Clearing of Derivatives, published July 6, 2017.
+2 See, in Ontario, Amendment to National Instrument 94-101 Mandatory Central Counterparty Clearing of Derivatives, published July 6, 2017.

-&lt;sup>3 As explained further in CSA Staff Notice 94-303, on May 31st 2018 the CSA jurisdictions (except Ontario) extended the blanket order relief under Blanket Order 94-501 until the earlier of its revocation or the coming into force of amendments to the National Instrument with respect to the scope of counterparties subject to the Clearing Requirement.
+3 As explained further in CSA Staff Notice 94-303, on May 31st 2018 the CSA jurisdictions (except Ontario) extended the blanket order relief under Blanket Order 94-501 until the earlier of its revocation or the coming into force of amendments to the National Instrument with respect to the scope of counterparties subject to the Clearing Requirement.
 Since blanket orders were not authorized under Ontario securities law, the OSC was unable to follow the approach of the other CSA jurisdictions.